How to start a travel agency

 • Sole trader: Registering as a sole trader is by far the most straightforward option.
 You’ll be liable for all your business’s debts, but you’ll be able to keep its profits.
 To get started, you simply need to register for Self-Assessment with HMRC.

 • Limited company: Registering as a limited company will create a legal entity for your business, meaning that your personal assets are protected if debts occur.
 However, this option features heavier regulations and incurs higher startup costs.
-Find out more about how to register a limited company.

 To ensure your travel agency is legally watertight, you’ll also have to explore insurance options like professional indemnity insurance and public liability insurance.
 Investing in ATOL (Air Travel Organisers’ Licensing) protection is also a non-negotiable if you plan on selling package holidays which include flights.
+If you carry fewer than 500 passengers a year, you can get a Small Business ATOL (SBATOL) instead.

 You might also consider joining a trade body membership like ABTA (Association of British Travel Agents) or Global Travel Group, if you’re interested in boosting your credibility from the get-go.